 Split hopper

-OK we’ve moved on from the app stuff now, and I’m including this feature as it’s rare, nevertheless in fact, it’s not extremely a feature I rate.
-The modest reason is that while this is marketed as being a dual hopper machine, this is just one hopper split in half.
+OK we’ve moved on from the app stuff now, and I’m including this feature as it’s rare, but actually, it’s not really a feature I rate.
+The simple reason is that while this is marketed as being a dual hopper machine, this is just one hopper split in half.

-Yes in theory you could put one type of bean in one half and another in the other half (such as full caff and decaffeinated) nevertheless bean hoppers are among the worse places to store coffee beans, you’re way better off just grabbing a handful (or better still, weighing the approx amount of beans you’re about to utilize) and lobbing them in the hopper.
+Yes in theory you could put one type of bean in one half and another in the other half (such as full caff and decaf) but bean hoppers are among the worse places to store coffee beans, you’re way better off just grabbing a handful (or better still, weighing the approx amount of beans you’re about to use) and lobbing them in the hopper.

 The not so smart bits

-Reading through the Amazon reviews they’re largely simply positive, however there are a few people who’ve had issues with connectivity, with a couple of people saying the app disconnects often, which I’d find frustrating if I’d bought the machine partly down to the connectivity.
+Reading through the Amazon reviews they’re largely really positive, but there are a few people who’ve had issues with connectivity, with a couple of people saying the app disconnects often, which I’d find frustrating if I’d bought the machine partly down to the connectivity.

-There are also a few people complaining about the milk temperature, though there are some people saying the opposite where max milk temp is concerned so it could simply be that some people have had defective models, it happens.
+There are also a few people complaining about the milk temperature, although there are some people saying the opposite where max milk temp is concerned so it could just be that some people have had defective models, it happens.

-As I’ve referred to, the biggest oops for me is the reality that among the biggest features, in theory, being able to make coffee remotely, is only literally a gimmick because you – or someone – would have to walk up to the machine first to turn it on, unless you work with a smart switch.
+As I’ve mentioned, the biggest oops for me is the fact that one of the biggest features, in theory, being able to make coffee remotely, is only really a gimmick due to the fact that you – or someone – would have to walk up to the machine first to turn it on, unless you use a smart switch.

 Check Price - Amazon UK

 This is Brad Pitt’s coffee machine, and if you believe that you’ll believe anything ;-).
-It’s the coffee makeking equipment he uses in the latest (at the time of writing) commercial featuring Brad Pitt.
+It’s the coffee machine he uses in the latest (at the time of writing) commercial featuring Brad Pitt.

 The smart bits